-Mmm. surely Leclerc should have jumped on this one.
+Mmm.
+Surely Leclerc should have jumped on this one.
 End of the world in just a month!
-Never mind all the Christmas twaddle, what about a comprehensive range of DIY bunkers? teak, corrugated steel, cardboard economy range, and how about some nice survival kits: fois gras, chardonnay, and a couple of laguiol steak knives to carve up your freshly trapped and roasted 'sanglier'.
+Never mind all the Christmas twaddle, what about a comprehensive range of DIY bunkers? - teak, corrugated steel, or cardboard economy range, and how about some nice survival kits: fois gras, chardonnay, and a couple of Laguiole steak knives to carve up your freshly trapped and roasted wild boar.

-When I drove back from toulouse yesterday I stopped to look at it from a particularly good vantage point as you approach Limoux.
-It was capped with a long dragon shaped cloud, the rest of the sky, a luminescent opal green-blue.
-It's strange shape so different from all the surrounding hills and distant mountains.
+When I drove back from Toulouse yesterday, I stopped to look at the mountain from a particularly good vantage point.
+It was capped with a long dragon-shaped cloud, the rest of the sky a luminescent opal green-blue; a strange shape so different from all the surrounding hills and distant mountains.
 I could see why it was and is the stuff of legends.
-The upside down mountain - apparently part of the lower layers of rock are younger than those of the top?
+The upside down mountain - apparently part of the lower layers of rock are younger than those of the top . . .

-So the people of Bugarach wait in fear, not of the coming of the end, but being swamped with thousands of people with one way tickets from America, chanting maniacs, and horrible market stalls selling end of the world nick-nacks?
-Who knows, but Mark and I have decided to go and walk up it again this weekend before it's too late.
-Maybe collect some mystic sheep poo and sell it on ebay?
+So the people of Bugarach possibly wait in fear; not from the coming of the end, but being swamped with thousands of people with one-way tickets from America, chanting maniacs, and horrible market stalls selling end of the world souvenirs?
+Who knows?
+Mark and I have decided to go and walk up the mountain again this weekend before it's too late - maybe collect some mystic sheep poo and sell it on eBay . . .

-Following: a rather good quote from a fairly recent inhabitant of Bugarach re the worry that hundreds of people may descend on the village in order to end it all.
+Following: a rather good quote from an inhabitant of Bugarach re the worry that hundreds of people may descend on the village in order to end it all.